Head of School: Dr Janet Toland

 Janet teaches systems analysis and design, information systems management, and research methods.
 Originally from the UK, Janet started off her career as a Computer Programmer for British Steel, and after completing a Master's degree moved on to work as a Project Leader for Greater London Council.
 She has lectured at the University of Northumbria at Newcastle, and Sheffield Hallam University, both in the UK.
 She has also worked as a Lecturer at Tonota College of Education, Botswana, and at the University of the South Pacific, Fiji.

 BSc(Hons), Leicester; MSc, London; CertEd, Durham; PhD, Wellington

-- Member of the School of Information Human Ethics Committee (SIM HEC)
+- Head of the School of Information Management

 Janet’s research interests include sustainable information systems and the history of ICT.
 Her PhD and Masters students have investigated topics such as green information systems, social commerce, strategic alignment, information systems in NGOs and the use of ICTS in tourism.